Pronounceablely Random

 Then we/he realised that this could actually be generated on the fly, be completely random and still be pronounceable.

-The pattern to use is: consonant, vowel, consonant, vowel then consonant.
+The pattern to use is: vowel, consonant, vowel, consonant then vowel.
 Once you've got your 5 letter password, we would append a 3 digit number on the end to really tighten the password (since these were used to access root accounts).
 For example:

 The above example is based on the JavaScript password generator.